-The 45-Day Indictment Rule in NY — Can Your Case Be Dismissed Overnight? is a question many defendants and their families ask when facing criminal charges in New York.
-This rule, designed to protect speedy trials, can sometimes feel like a ticking clock that might suddenly end your case.
-But how exactly does it work, and is it really possible for your case to be dismissed overnight?
-Let’s dive into the details and clear up the confusion.
+The 45-Day Indictment Rule in NY — Can Your Case Be Dismissed Overnight? is a question many defendants and their families anxiously ask when facing criminal charges in New York.
+This rule, which sets a strict timeline for prosecutors to present an indictment, can have serious consequences if not followed.
+But what does it really mean for your case?
+Could it actually be dismissed overnight if the deadline is missed?
+Let’s dive into the details and uncover the truth behind this important legal safeguard.

 Exceptions and Extensions to the Rule,